What lesson length is best?

 How long will it take to learn piano?

-- The answer depends on your learning ability, motivation to progress and practise routine at home.
+- This depends on learning ability, motivation and practise routine at home.
 If taking regular weekly lessons alongside consistent smart practise, students learn the basics within 1-3 yrs, progress from beginner to intermediate within 4-6 years, become advanced within 7-10 years.
 Learn more about the piano learning experience here in the blog

 Which piano is recommended?